TimMangan/App-Info/Templates/Template_ReadMe.md

 <img src="/media/AppIcons/App-Info.png" align="left" height="256" alt="XXX logo"  />  This application is used for XXX...

+Maybe some more text as you want enough to get the 256 bit icons to be covered before the documentation header below.
+This can mean about 10 lines of text.

 This Readme.md is the high level file that describes the application summary.
 Additional documentation files may also be present to cover specific scenarios, such as repackaging into a specific format.
 See the file list in this folder.

 </div>